St John’s College has a large community of Geography students.

 Interview Assessment: None

 Those invited for interview will usually have one interview with Director of Studies and a Teaching Fellow in Geography.
 The aim of the interview, which lasts for no more than 40 minutes, is to find out from you at first-hand about your motivation and aptitude for the course you have chosen.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
-Although we will naturally want to discuss some technical and subject-related questions with you, no special preparation is necessary or indeed desirable.
+The interview will be subject focused and cover some technical and subject-related questions.
+No special preparation is necessary or indeed desirable.

 We normally ask candidates to read a short extract from a geographical text immediately before the interview, which we will then ask you questions on in the interview.
 We also normally ask candidates to look at a graph, map, chart or other type of geographical data in the interview (time will be set aside for this), which again we ask questions about.
 As geography syllabuses vary between exam boards and for other types of qualifications, there are no set areas we ask candidates about, but we would typically ask questions around your interests in aspects of geography as discussed in your personal statement; aspects of the news or current affairs with geographical relevance; if you have written about any school project work on geography; or even places you have visited and your local home area.